Ethical questions should not be an afterthought. The hard problems are never the

 the rich to become richer at the expense of the poor, and further an agenda of racism

-and sexism, the correct response is to be introspective.
+and sexism, the correct response is to look within.
 What is it about our code that

 causes these problems?
 How can we improve our systems to make them more humane,